brian-team/brian2/docs_sphinx/user/synapses.rst

     |            Create n(i, j) synapses for (i, j)

-With the generator syntax ``j='EXPR for VAR in RANGE if COND'`` (where the ``RANGE`` can be a fukk range or a random sample as described above), the interpretation
+With the generator syntax ``j='EXPR for VAR in RANGE if COND'`` (where the ``RANGE`` can be a full range or a random sample as described above), the interpretation
 is:

     | For every i: